Flag of California: Law and protocol

 In 1953, the design and specifications for the state flag were standardized in a bill signed by Governor Earl Warren and illustrated by Donald Graeme Kelley of Marin County, California.
-The California state flag is often called the "Bear Flag" and in fact, the present statute adopting the flag, California Government Code § 420, states: "The Bear Flag is the State Flag of California."
+The Californian state flag is often called the "Bear Flag" and in fact, the present statute adopting the flag, California Government Code § 420, states: "The Bear Flag is the State Flag of California."

 Pursuant to Section 439 of the California Government Code, the regulations and protocols for the proper display of the flag of California is controlled by the California Adjutant General:

 When the flag is displayed vertically, it is rotated 90 degrees clockwise such that the bear and star face upward and red stripe is on the left.

 The flag is also used as the state ensign.

 Design

 The first official version of the Bear Flag was adopted by the California State Legislature and signed into law by Governor Hiram Johnson in 1911 as the official state flag.

 The contemporary state flag is white with a wide red strip along the bottom.
-There is a red star in the upper left corner and a grizzly bear facing left (toward the hoist) in the center, walking on a patch of green grass.
-The size of the bear is 2/3 the size of the hoist width and has a ratio of 2 by 1.
+There is a red star in the upper left corner and a California grizzly bear facing left (toward the hoist) in the center, walking on a patch of green grass.
+The size of the bear is two-thirds the size of the hoist width and has a ratio of 2 by 1.
 The grass plot has a ratio of 11 to 1.
 The five-point star is taken from the California Lone Star Flag of 1836.
 The hoist of the flag is two-thirds the fly.

 The bear on one 1911 version of the flag is claimed to have been modeled on the last California grizzly bear in captivity.
 The bear, named "Monarch", was captured in 1889 by newspaper reporter Allan Kelly, at the behest of William Randolph Hearst.
 The bear was subsequently moved to Woodwards Gardens in San Francisco, and then to the zoo at Golden Gate Park.
 After the bear's death in 1911, it was mounted and preserved at the Academy of Sciences at Golden Gate Park.

-While the bear flag was adopted in 1911, until 1953 the image of the bear varied depending on the flag manufacturer, and was finally standardized based on an image of Monarch.
-In 1953 the bear image was standardized based on an 1855 watercolor by Charles Christian Nahl.
+While the bear flag was adopted in 1911, until 1953 the image of the bear varied depending on the flag manufacturer.
+In 1953 the bear image was standardized by Donald Greame Kelley, he based it off the 1855 watercolor by Charles Christian Nahl.
 The 1953 law includes an official black and white rendering of the bear as well as the plot of grass and brown tufts.
 This drawing and other specifications that define the flag's colors and dimensions are identified as "54-J-03".

-The Californian flag is one of two U.S. state flags to feature a bear, the other being that of Missouri.
+The Californian flag is one of two U.S. state flags to depict a bear, along with Missouri.

-In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, U.S. territorial, and Canadian provincial flags and ranked the flag of California 13th.
+In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, U.S. territorial, and Canadian provincial flags and ranked the flag of California 13th out of 50 U.S. states, and the best flag that contains words, specifically the state's name.